amreetb4ins/mixed/README.md

 # Mixed 🍹

-A simple webpage using the Cocktail API to allow users to search for cocktail recipes using ingredients they have.
+A simple webpage using the Cocktail API to allow users to search for cocktails based on an alcohol they have.